parantes/f0-measures/README.md

 See the [LICENSE](LICENSE.md) file for license rights and limitations.

-[^base-paper]: Traunmüller, H., and A. Eriksson. n.d.
+[^paper]: Traunmüller, H., and A. Eriksson. n.d.
 "The Frequency Range of the Voice Fundamental in the Speech of Male and Female Adults." http://www2.ling.su.se/staff/hartmut/f0_m&f.pdf.